eczarny/hakea/README.md

     $ mvn package

-The core library is packaged as a `JAR`, the indexing service is packaged as a "fat" `JAR`, and the Solr distribution is packaged as a `ZIP` archive.
+The core indexing library is packaged as a `JAR`, the indexing service is packaged as a "fat" `JAR`, and the Solr distribution is packaged as a `ZIP` archive.

 Move the Solr distribution out of the `hakea-solr/target/` directory and to someplace else Maven cannot accidentally delete it.
 Decompress the archive and start Solr: